“Consult your dentist before trying new home remedies.”

 Furthermore, bentonite clay helps remove the plaque biofilm that harbors these harmful bacteria, allowing the minerals to reach the tooth surface.

 For those looking for a fluoride-free alternative, this Remineralizing Toothpaste Recipe is a great choice.
-Our teeth redo themselves by using the same minerals, but without fluoride.
+Our teeth can build up their structure again with the same minerals, but not fluoride.

 👉 Go natural.
 Make this simple fluoride-free toothpaste: